Skip to code content (skip section selection)

 ii.
 The ground floor of a building shall provide a minimum window coverage of 60% on the primary facade.
 Corner buildings may reduce the ground floor window coverage to 30% on the side street facade.

 iii.
 Upper floors shall provide a minimum of 30% window coverage of the facade, and simple patterns shall be used to subdivide the windows to add character to the buildings.
-Horizontal massing of upper floor windows is prohibited unless they are identified on the architectural elevations and specifically approved for use by the Planning Board.
+Horizontal massing of upper floor windows is prohibited.

 iv.
 Buildings shall not be altered as to reduce the amount or area of first (ground) floor storefront windows to less than the amount specified in this section.